 After two days of following the artichoke diet, you will notice you will have better digestion.

 - Artichokes are a good remedy for indigestion and upset stomach.

 - Moreover, one of its best and well-known components is cynarin, which increases the production of bile.
 This helps to stimulate the movement of foods and their residue through the intestines and reduce the feeling of bloat.
 It is fabulous.

-- On the other hand, a marvelous aspect is the inuline it provides, a type of fiber that acts as a prebiotic.
-It is ideal to elevate the number of “healthy bacteria” in the intestines.
+- On the other hand, a marvelous aspect is the inulin it provides, a type of fiber that acts as a prebiotic.
+It’s a good idea to increase the number of “healthy bacteria” in the intestines.

 Artichokes are very effective to reduce the level of lipids such as bad cholesterol or LDL.

 Furthermore, we add their great number of antioxidants, its purifying and anti-inflammatory properties, and we will understand why this vegetable is so beneficial for our liver.

 - The two most powerful phytonutrients in artichokes are cynarin and silymarin.

 - These two elements tend to stay in the water after boiling the artichokes, which is why it is necessary that we consume the water as part of this healthy diet.